 Use the Enterpad with our VBA linker program to connect it to the VBA code of any active applications (Excel & Word).
 The linker is a portable application, meaning there's no installation process.
-You just download two (2) small and digitally signed files to be placed in the same folder:
+You just download EP2VBA.zip and unzip its two digitally signed files (EP2VBA.exe and Enterpad.dll) in the same folder.

-Layout of keys on the Enterpad vs macro names
+Layout of keys on the Enterpad and macro names

-Each key number on the Enterpad can trigger its equivalent macro name in the Excel/Word file.
-The first key (1) on the Enterpad will trigger the macro "EP_1", the second key (2) will trigger the macro "EP_2", and so on.
-An Excel/Word document must be active, the macro name must exists and the document must not be locked (when editing).
+Each key on the Enterpad triggers a corresponding macro name.
+Thus, key #1 triggers macro "EP_1", key #2 triggers macro "EP_2", and so on.
+For these to work, an Excel/Word document must be active, the macro name must exist, and the document must not be locked (e.g., when editing).

 Key #1 is located at the top left corner and key #120 is at the bottom right corner.
-The "shift" key of the Enterpad adds 120 more to the key number.
-Key #1 then becomes key #121, and so on up to #230.
-This provides a way to trigger 110 additional VBA macros.
+The "shift" key on the Enterpad adds 120 to the key numbers.
+Thus, key #1 becomes key #121, and so on up to #230.
+This provides a way of triggering 110 additional VBA macros.

-A macro can be triggered with the key #111 even though it is used as the "shift" key.
-Unlike the other keys, the macro will be triggered when it is released if, of course, another key has not been pressed before it was released.
+A macro can be triggered with the key #111, although it is also used as the "shift" key.
+The macro will be triggered when the key is released, if another key has not been pressed first.

-To continue, it is necessary to consider that Excel and Word applications can open multiple documents at the same time.
-Only one document is active (usually the last used) per application.
-This means that two documents will be active at the same time if the Excel and Word applications are launched.
-Keep in mind that an active document remains active even if its window is not active (does not have focus).
+The following points must be kept in mind: Excel and Word applications can open multiple documents at the same time; only one document will be active per application (usually the last used); if both Excel and Word applications are running, two documents will be active at the same time; an active document will remain active even if its window is not currently focused.

-For various reasons, some users (they will recognize themselves) launch a new Excel / Word application for each document to be opened.
-In this case the Enterpad will try to communicate with the active document of the first application launched (Excel or Word).
+For various reasons, some users (who will recognize themselves) launch a new Excel / Word application for each document they open.
+In this case, the linker will try to communicate with the active document of the first application launched (Excel or Word).

-And if it stops!
-The Enterpad always waits for a macro to finish before launching another one.
-If a macro fails (problem / bug), resetting the VBA editor will allow the Enterpad to continue running macros.
-In the meantime, the Enterpad will continue to receive (up to 12) requests for macro execution.
-A reset of the Enterpad will cancel all requests that follow the one in execution.
+The linker (and Enterpad) will wait for a macro to finish before launching a new one.
+If a macro fails (e.g., problem, bug), resetting the VBA editor will allow the Enterpad to resume running requested macros.
+In the meantime, the Enterpad will continue receiving requests to execute macros (up to 12).
+Resetting the Enterpad will cancel all pending requests.